idris-rampurawala/form-fueled/backend/README.md

 ### Configuration

 - Create postgesql db / schema in postgresql to start with via command `create database form_fueled;`
+- Create a `.env` file from `.env.example` under `/app` and set appropriate environment variables before running the project
-- Please check the DB connection and credentials in `app/app/settings.py` `DATABASES` dict
+- Please check the DB connection and credentials by adding it in `.env` created in above step

 ### Running app